Abraar Karan

-Abraar Karan is an American global health physician and researcher.
+Abraar Karan is an American global health physician and researcher at Stanford University.
 He was active in the COVID-19 epidemic response in Massachusetts and involved nationally through his contributions to lay press media platforms.
 He is a columnist at the British Medical Journal, a contributor at the National Public Radio, and regularly writes in the lay press.

 Education

 Karan attended Yale University, where he graduated with distinction in Political Science.
 During college, Karan worked in the Dominican Republic, Mexico, Honduras, Nicaragua, Uganda, and India on public health research focused on the links between poverty, structural violence, and health.
 He also studied as a Yale Journalism Scholar under former New York Times Executive Editor, Jill Abramson.

 Karan was awarded a Yale Parker Huang Fellowship, which supported a year of research in Hyderabad and New Delhi, India, exploring the Stockholm Syndrome among female sex workers, as well as sex trafficking victims in red light districts.
-Along with Dr. Nathan Hansen, Karan proposed the term “Sonagachi Syndrome” to describe the psychological dependency that victims of sex trafficking at times display to their captors, named after Sonagachi, India's largest red light district.
+Along with Dr. Nathan Hansen, Karan proposed the term "Sonagachi Syndrome" to describe the psychological dependency that victims of sex trafficking at times display to their captors, named after Sonagachi, India's largest red light district.

 Medical and public health training

 Karan earned his doctorate in medicine at the David Geffen School of Medicine at UCLA, where he served as Class President.
 During medical school, Karan worked at the United States CDC in Mozambique and at the Siriraj Hospital in Bangkok, Thailand.
 He was selected as a 2016 medical fellow at the Fellowships at Auschwitz for the Study of Medical Ethics.

 He went on to earn an MPH in the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health.
 During graduate school, with his college roommate Andrew Rothaus, Karan co-founded Hour72 insect repellent, for which the pair won the Harvard Business School's New Venture Competition, and were finalists in the Harvard President's Challenge.

 Karan trained in internal medicine at the Brigham and Women's Hospital and Harvard Medical School, in the Hiatt Residency in Global Health Equity established by Dr. Howard Hiatt and Dr. Paul Farmer.
 Karan earned his Diploma in Tropical Medicine and Hygiene (DTM&H) from the London School of Hygiene and Tropical Medicine in 2019.
-He is an infectious diseases fellow and post-doctoral researcher at Stanford University.
+He completed his infectious diseases fellowship, Masters of Science in epidemiology, and post-doctoral training at Stanford University.
+He was selected for the Emerging Leaders in Biosecurity Initiative (ELBI) fellowship through Johns Hopkins Center for Health Security in 2024, and is a Term Member in the Council on Foreign Relations.